 - Won the lottery.
 How can you win a lottery you never entered, usually in another country?
 A simple inquiry or response to one of these emails will get you permanently tagged as a prime scam candidate, meaning a flood of new deals.
 Delete these quickly.

 - Starving girl needs a friend.
 I always wonder how these destitute kids have computers with Internet access, and can buy the huge mailing lists they need for spamming.
 I recommend that you ignore these bogus requests, and spend your sympathy in local areas where you can touch and feel the problem.
+Also, to protect yourself from such email fraud, consider setting up DMARC record.

 - Cheap travel.
 You receive an email with the offer to get amazingly low fares to some exotic destination, but you must book it today or the offer expires.
-It may even be free, if you sign up for a timeshare pitch at the destination.
+It may even be free if you sign up for a timeshare pitch at the destination.
 The pitch will be hell, and you can only see the beach from your hotel through binoculars.
 Don’t expect a refund.

 - Chain emails.
 This is the classic pyramid scheme where you get an email with a list of names, you are asked to send a dollar to the person at the top of the list, add your own name, and forward the updated list to a number of other people.
 This is just plain illegal, and you risk being charged with fraud if you participate.
 Don’t ever forward these.